-St. Louis Head Injury Attorney
+St. Louis Head Injury Attorneys

 Head and brain injuries are often called a “silent epidemic” because the changes that impair thinking, feeling, language, mood, memory, attention, and emotion are not always as obvious as the physical damage.
 For those who live with severe brain injuries after a car accident, though, the problem is anything but silent.

 At The Bruning Law Firm, our experienced head injury attorneys have helped numerous clients recover full and fair compensation to get the treatment they need after a severe brain injury.
 We know this is a traumatic time for you and your family, and we work hard to take the stress off of you.
 In fact, our outstanding client service and extensive experience has led to us being named as part of the Top 100 Trial Lawyers organization and the Million Dollar Advocates Forum.

 Contact us today to discuss how we can fight for the compensation you and your family need to get through this trying time.

 Do Not Settle for Less Than You Deserve After a MO Head Injury

 If you or a loved one is struggling with the effects of a brain injury after a car accident, you are likely going to need immense support in the weeks, months, and possibly years to come.
 Due to the severity of this type of injury, an insurance company may approach you immediately with a low settlement offer to try to wash their hands of the matter quickly.